 Section 1-75(c)(1)(R)(2)(iv) requires that RECs delivered to an eligible self-direct customer from a qualifying facility or facilities "be equivalent in volume to at least 40% of the eligible self-direct customer's usage, determined annually by the eligible self-direct customer's usage during the previous delivery year, measured to the nearest megawatt-hour."
 Thus, if a customer used 10,000 megawatt-hours in the previous delivery year, then the contracted delivery quantity must be at least 4,000 RECs.
-A customer can receive and retire additional RECs from that same facility, although no additional credit is provided beyond the applicable published self-direct credit amount.
-If a customer fails to meet this 40% threshold, then no credit is provided, and the customer simply fails to qualify for the self-direct program.
+A customer can receive and retire additional RECs from that same facility, although no additional credit is provided beyond the applicable published self-direct credit amount, with that published self-direct credit amount then applying to the entirety of that customer's load.
+Thus, the self-direct credit operates in a binary manner-if a customer qualifies, then the entirety of the customer's volumetric RPS charges are credited accordingly, with that customer's load no longer included in the denominator used for determining how many RECs must be procured by the IPA to meet Section 1-75(c)(1)'s RPS goals.
+However, if a customer fails to meet this 40% threshold, then no credit is provided, and the customer simply fails to qualify for the self-direct program.